GC solution for the sampling and analysis of liquefied gases

 The analysis of impurities and contaminants in liquefied gases is an analytical challenge.
-Current test methods are labor intensive and present a safety risk due to the required evaporation of large volumes of liquefied gas.
-Da Vinci developed the Liquefied Gas Injector: an alternative and fast gas chromatographic method which features a direct injection of the liquefied gases and eliminates the need for sample evaporation.
+Current test methods are labour intensive and present a safety risk.
+Da Vinci has developed the Liquefied Gas Injector: an alternative and fast GC method which features a direct injection of the liquefied gases and eliminates the need for sample evaporation.

 Do you like or dislike what you have read?
 Why not post a comment to tell others / the manufacturer and our Editor what you think.
 To leave comments please complete the form below.
 Providing the content is approved, your comment will be on screen in less than 24 hours.
 Leaving comments on product information and articles can assist with future editorial and article content.
 Post questions, thoughts or simply whether you like the content.

 In This Edition Fuel for Thought - Leading European sensor trade event taking place in 2020 already selling out fast - Endress+Hauser and Vector CAG secure contract at large Texas refinery...